EthicalSource/phot-the-mobile-phone/src/_clusters/peoples-stories.md

 ---
 title: People's Stories
 feature: false
-explore: false
+explore: true
 highlight: A participatory history of tech needs your voice!
+primary_nav_description: The living artifact of your stories.
 carousel_description: Your voice is essential to creating a comprehensive, participatory history of technology!
-primary_nav_description: A participatory history of tech needs your voice!
 intro: To craft a fully inclusive and participatory history of technology, we need your unique voice and perspective to enrich and complete the narrative.
+photo_credit:
+  link_text: Hollandse Hoogte via Shutterstock
 illustrations_credit:
   illustration_text: TTWW
 hero_image: